If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Star Wars: Ahsoka

-Further out, we have a second season of Andor to look forward to, one which promises to bring the title character right up to the events of Rogue One, as well as Skeleton Crew, another series set in the New Republic era, starring Jude Law and described as a Star Wars riff on coming of age adventure films like Goonies and Stand By Me.
-Officially, a Lando standalone series, with Donald Glover reprising his role from Solo, continues to be in development as well, set presumably sometime in the Reign of the Empire or Age of Rebellion eras.
+We have a second season of Andor to look forward to in 2025, one which promises to bring the title character right up to the events of Rogue One, as well as Skeleton Crew, another series set in the New Republic era, starring Jude Law and described as a Star Wars riff on coming of age adventure films like Goonies and Stand By Me.
+For more on the future of a galaxy far far away, read our guide to upcoming Star wars movies and TV shows.

 Austin Gorton